 And screamed vocals.
 You’ll want to brace yourself for that part.

-I haven’t branched out to many other mathcore bands yet, but Rolo Tomassi are apparently somewhat of a maverick in the genre, mixing in styles that don’t normally belong there.
+I haven’t branched out to many other mathcore bands yet, but Rolo Tomassi are apparently somewhat of a maverick in the genre, mixing in styles that don’t normally belong there (Exhibit A: those first two songs).
 Regardless, that definition of mathcore is pretty spot-on in describing this band.
 It is primarily very heavy music with aggressive vocals.
 The “rhythmically complex dissonant riffs and abrupt tempo changes” are brain candy; I can’t seem to get enough.

 I’ve also been listening to Rolo Tomassi’s Grievances album, whose opening track is the antithesis of Time Will Die and Love Will Bury It — an immediate, blistering assault of drums, guitar, and dual screamed vocals.